NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/initial_setup_jon.md

     1. Connect your monitor and USB keyboard to your developer kit.
     2. Turn on the developer kit by plugging in the bundled DC power supply
-    3. Repeatedly press ++esc++ key on the keyboard, especially after NVIDIA logo boot splash screen first appears on the monitor
+    3. Repeatedly press ++esc++ key on the keyboard, especially after the NVIDIA logo boot splash screen first appears on the monitor
-    4. You should see UEFI setup menu screen
+    4. You should see the UEFI setup menu screen
     5. Check the third line from the top (below "Not specified"), which should be the version number of Jetson UEFI firmware

-    > Below image shows that this Jetson Orin Nano Developer Kit unit has the old UEFI firmware, indicating that the unit first needs its firmware/QSPI updated in order to run JetPack 6.x.
+    The image below shows that this Jetson Orin Nano Developer Kit unit has the old UEFI firmware, indicating that the unit first needs its firmware/QSPI updated to run JetPack 6.x.
     ![computer screen showing UEFI menu](images/vlcsnap-2025-01-09-15h00m32s319.png){ width="960" }

 === ":material-monitor-off: Headless"

-    1. Connect USB to TTL Serial cable onto the following pins on `J14` "button" header of carrier board located under the Jetson module.
+    1. Connect the USB to the TTL Serial cable to the following pins on the `J14` "button" header of the carrier board located under the Jetson module.
           - `RXD` (Pin 3) :fontawesome-solid-arrows-left-right: Adafruit adaptor cable <span class="blobGreen">Green</span>
           - `TXD` (Pin 4) :fontawesome-solid-arrows-left-right: Adafruit adaptor cable <span class="blobWhite">White</span>
           - `GND` (Pin 7) :fontawesome-solid-arrows-left-right: Adafruit adaptor cable <span class="blobBlack">Black</span>

         [![](./images/jon_adafruit_uart_cable.jpg){ width="640" }](./images/jon_adafruit_uart_cable.jpg)
-        > For the detail, refer to [Jetson Orin Nano Developer Kit Carrier Board Specification](https://developer.nvidia.com/embedded/downloads#?search=Carrier%20Board%20Specification&tx=$product,jetson_orin_nano).
+        > For details, refer to [Jetson Orin Nano Developer Kit Carrier Board Specification](https://developer.nvidia.com/embedded/downloads#?search=Carrier%20Board%20Specification&tx=$product,jetson_orin_nano).
     1. On your PC, run your console monitor program and open the USB serial port.
     2. Power on the developer kit by plugging in the bundled DC power supply
-    3. On the PC console, repeatedly press ++esc++ key on the keyboard, especially after NVIDIA logo boot splash screen first appears on the monitor
+    3. On the PC console, repeatedly press ++esc++ key on the keyboard, especially after the NVIDIA logo boot splash screen first appears on the monitor
-    4. You should see UEFI setup menu screen
+    4. You should see the UEFI setup menu screen
     5. Check the third line from the top (below "Not specified"), which should be the version number of Jetson UEFI firmware

 === "😁I'm feeling lucky"